dotnet/linker/docs/fixing-warnings.md

 void TestMethod()
 {
-    // IL2026: Using method 'MethodWithUnreferencedCodeUsage' which has 'RequiresUnreferencedCodeAttribute'
+    // IL2026: Using method 'MethodWithAssemblyLoad' which has 'RequiresUnreferencedCodeAttribute'
     // can break functionality when trimming application code.
 Use 'MethodFriendlyToTrimming' instead.
     MethodWithAssemblyLoad();
 }
 ```

 There aren't many workarounds for `RequiresUnreferencedCode`.
 The best way is to avoid calling
-the method at all when trimming and use something else which is trim-safe.
-If you're writing a
+the method at all when trimming and use something else which is trim-compatible.
+If you're
-library and it's not in your control whether or not to call the method and you just want to
+writing a library and it's not in your control whether or not to call the method and you just
-communicate to *your* caller, you can also add `RequiresUnreferencedCode` to your own method.
+want to communicate to *your* caller, you can also add `RequiresUnreferencedCode` to your own
-This silences all trimming warnings in *your* code, but will produce a warning whenever someone
+method.
+This silences all trimming warnings in your code, but will produce a warning whenever
-calls your method.
+someone calls your method.

 If you can somehow determine that the call is safe, and all the code that's needed won't be
 trimmed away, you can also suppress the warning using